datanav/docs/DTLReferenceGuide.rst

 Introduction
 ============

-The Data Transformation Language (DTL) has been created as a means to allow developers to clearly describe transformations that should be performed on sets of data in order to create new datasets.
+The Data Transformation Language (DTL) has been created as a means to allow developers to clearly describe transformations that should be performed on streams of data in order to create new datasets.

 Core Concepts
 -------------

 DTL allows developers to describe a data transform.
-A DTL processor applies the transform to a stream of data.
+The DTL processor applies the transform to a stream of entities.
 For each entity in the stream the same transform is applied.
 The result of processing is a stream of new entities.

-A DTL transform describes how to construct a new entity.
-It can assume that it is provided a 'source' entity from which it can use property values.
-A transform can also perform queries that range across data in the datahub.
-These queries must start from the source entity.
+A DTL transform describes how to construct new entities from the source entity.
+A transform can also perform hops that range across datasets in the datahub.
+These hops must start from the source entity.

 DTL consists of 'functions' that can pick and transform data and 'hops' that can traverse the data in the datahub.
 In combination these offer a powerful way to construct new data entities from existing data.
 DTL functions are composable and thus allowing complex computation to be expressed.